DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: DVAR

 \subsection{Explanatory Calculation}

 Given the trace set $T = \{t_i\}_{i=1}^M$, DVAR adjudicates authenticity by comparing the logical economy of competing hypotheses.
 Guided by Occam’s Razor, we posit that the more plausible world model is the one requiring fewer auxiliary assumptions to explain the observed evidence.
-We operationalize this through an MDL-inspired framework, approximating explanatory complexity via normalized description length. \paragraph{Decision Mechanisms} For each trace $t_i$, we first evaluate whether the adversarial debate yields a clear winner.
+We operationalize this through an MDL-inspired framework, approximating explanatory complexity via normalized description length.

+\textit{Decision Mechanisms} For each trace $t_i$, we first evaluate whether the adversarial debate yields a clear winner.
 A trace is resolved ($i \in \mathcal{R}$) if one agent fails to rebut a critical challenge or implicitly concedes, yielding a categorical signal:

 where $-1$ and $+1$ favor the natural and generative hypotheses, respectively.
-Otherwise, the trace is deemed unresolved ($j \in \mathcal{U}$) and subjected to compression-based evaluation. \paragraph{Compression-based Explanation} To ensure stable cost estimation, we normalize unresolved hypotheses into a canonical form $E_m(t_j)$ via a constrained compression protocol:
+Otherwise, the trace is deemed unresolved ($j \in \mathcal{U}$) and subjected to compression-based evaluation.

+\textit{Compression-based Explanation} To ensure stable cost estimation, we normalize unresolved hypotheses into a canonical form $E_m(t_j)$ via a constrained compression protocol:

-where $D_j$ is the debate trajectory and $K_j$ denotes forensic priors from GenVideoKB.
-To eliminate stochastic variance and linguistic bias, we employ deterministic decoding ($temp=0$) under a fixed, structured template that mandates parsimony and penalizes redundancy.
-This ensures $E_m(t_j)$ preserves only essential causal factors. \paragraph{Description-Length Cost} We define the explanatory cost $\ell(t_j \mid m)$ as the token length of the compressed explanation:
+where $D_j$ is debate trajectory and $K_j$ denotes forensic priors from GenVideoKB.
+To eliminate stochastic variance, we employ deterministic decoding ($temp=0$) under a fixed, structured template that mandates parsimony and penalizes redundancy.
+This ensures $E_m(t_j)$ preserves only essential causal factors.

+\textit{Description-Length Cost} We define the explanatory cost $\ell(t_j \mid m)$ as the token length of the compressed explanation: